kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md

 ### §101.21   Applicability.

 \(a\) This subpart applies to operating unmanned rockets.
-However, a person operating an unmanned rocket within a restricted area must comply with §101.25(b)(7)(ii) and with any additional limitations imposed by the using or controlling agency.
+However, a person operating an unmanned rocket within a restricted area must comply with [[Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md#§101.25   Operating limitations for Class 2-High Power Rockets and Class 3-Advanced High Power Rockets.|§101.25]](b)(7)(ii) and with any additional limitations imposed by the using or controlling agency.

-\(b\) A person operating an unmanned rocket other than an amateur rocket as defined in §1.1 of this chapter must comply with 14 CFR Chapter III.
+\(b\) A person operating an unmanned rocket other than an amateur rocket as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this chapter must comply with 14 CFR Chapter III.

 \[Doc.
 No. FAA-2007-27390, 73 FR 73781, Dec.
 4, 2008\]